INTRO TO TRAINING

-Pups relaxing in the late morning with a couple lambs who accept their presence.
-This area is a back patio, which is surrounded by lawn and easily visible from the kitchen, which makes it ideal for monitoring behavior and giving instant verbal corrections.
-The pup could be quickly moved out of the goat area, prior to an incident, if the owner suspected he was getting restless or wanted to play.
+This pup could be quickly moved out of the goat area, prior to an incident, if the owner suspected he was getting restless or wanted to play.

 A sleepy pup has been put in with lambs and chickens for a late-morning nap and "training".

-Some people say it isn't necessary for an LGDs to know any obedience training but if your dog knows the basics, such as sit, stay, wait, leave it, come here, it is indeed very handy for redirection or recalling your pup during livestock training.
+Some might say it isn't necessary for an LGDs to know any obedience training but if your dog knows the basics, such as sit, stay, wait, leave it, come here, it is indeed very handy for redirection or recalling your pup during livestock training.
 Read more about how to start your gampr with basic obedience training.

-So, on with training, after 9am, and ensuring your pup has a full belly, use this sleepy, calm time to foster positive interactions with your livestock.
-A barn stall full of sheep and goats who understand what an LGD is for is ideal, but a livestock pen or other intimate place is also good.
-This small space will provide less room to run, chase or get too far away to be monitored closely.
+After your pup has a full belly, take advantage of their mid morning calm time to foster positive interactions with your livestock.
 Do not let aggressive livestock alarm your pup with unwarranted punishment as to keep the visit positive and comfortable.

 During a meeting with stock, if a pup gets excited, it may grab at the livestock and excitement may turn to chewing which can ‘reward’ the pup with a tasty treat.
-If a pup becomes very possessive, maybe it will want to keep the baby for itself, and prevent the mother from accessing her newborn, or possibly, get a beating from an angry mother while trying to ‘own’ her newborn.
 This can result in injury to all involved, mistrust of livestock toward the pup, and mutual dislike between the gampr and the livestock.
-To prevent this, try to anticipate and redirect it before it happens.
+To prevent this, anticipate the puppy's intentions and redirect him prior to those reactions.